NEC Nijmegen: Cup finals

-NEC has reached the final of the KNVB Cup four times.
-On two occasions NEC were underdogs.
+NEC has reached the final of the KNVB Cup six times.
 Going into the 1973 final, the club was the overwhelming favorite.
 At Rotterdam's De Kuip against NAC Breda, things went completely wrong for the Nijmegen club, with NAC coming away 2–0 winners, amidst claims of infighting and disagreements with the manager.

-In 1983, NEC unexpectedly reached the Cup Final despite having been relegated that season, but fell 3-1 to the league champions Ajax - the third goal being scored by Johan Cruyff in his final game for the club.
+In 1983, NEC unexpectedly reached the Cup Final despite having been relegated that season, but fell 3–1 to the league champions Ajax – the third goal being scored by Johan Cruyff in his final game for the club.

-In the 1993-94 season, the club surprised many by reaching the final despite playing in the Eerste Divisie, defeating Ajax 2-1 away from home in the semi-final, before losing 2-1 to Feyenoord in the final at De Kuip.
+In the 1993–94 season, the club surprised many by reaching the final despite playing in the Eerste Divisie, defeating Ajax 2–1 away from home in the semi-final, before losing 2–1 to Feyenoord in the final at De Kuip.

 In 2000, the club's centenary year, it reached the final for the fourth time.
 The match against Roda JC would end in disappointment for the 20,000 fans who made the trip; NEC lost the match 2–0.
+The club reached the finale again for the fifth time in 2024 and lost again against Feyenoord (1-0).

+In 2026 the club reached the finale for the sixth time after defeating PSV Eindhoven at home with 3-2.
+In the final they lost against AZ Alkmaar (5-1).